idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - Trinimac, another Vigilant?
 - Wait - did you hear that?
 - There's a strange feel to the air.
 - Hm?
-I apologize, I was lost in thought.
+I apologise, I was lost in thought.
 - Arlinve, I wish you could see this...
 - That smell...what does that remind me of?
 - You noticed that stench, too?
 - Bears are unpredictable.
 They may just try to scare you away, or attack you like a Thalmor bears down on a Talos priest.
-- How many sweetrolls do you carry aroung?
+- How many sweetrolls do you carry around?
 No wonder bears are after us.
 - If you kill a bear, make sure to leave the pelt intact.
 They fetch a good price.
 - Look around - bears are often near bee hives.
 - Bears like berries. let's pick them.